pmotameni/py-blackslope/README.md

 ## Initialize the environment

 For local environment a ".env" file should be created under the blackslope folder.
 This file contains the secretes for local use.
-For CI/CD pipeline refer to the user guide for them to create environment variables
+For CI/CD pipeline refer to the user guide of the tool to create environment variables.

 ```local.env
 # Do not check it the .env files which contain secrets